Abdelrahmanrezk/AIM_ML_Task/README.md

 - Then, loop over batches of maximum 1000 of ids and call the APIs to get corresponding tweets of these ids.
 - Then, handle requirements for saving new csv file with the new text column.

-To see this stage of fetching data, check the **fetch_data.py** script, its fully documented, and to get overview of the result from this stage check **Data Fetching.ipynb**.
+**To see this stage of fetching data, check the [fetch_data.py script](https://github.com/Abdelrahmanrezk/AIM_ML_Task/blob/main/fetch_data.py) script, its fully documented, and to get overview of the result from this stage check [Data Fetching.ipynb notebook](https://github.com/Abdelrahmanrezk/AIM_ML_Task/blob/main/Data%20Fetching.ipynb).**

 **Quick intuition about what we got from this stage**